 The pose below was a completely different situation.
 It was an office party at a restaurant.
 I had just enough room to set up a medium-sized background and two umbrella lights.

-This pose was of four co-workers, so I did a pose that was a little more formal and professional than I would with a family portrait.
+This pose was of four co-workers.
+In a group portrait situation like this, you should use a pose that is a little more formal and professional, rather than how you would with a family portrait.
 No intimacy or touching allowed! ;-)